 Your choice of theme.
-Cage dimensions 54" W x 22" D x 22 1/2" H - moveable divider 27" on center.
-Cat feels secure in covered cage.
-If you are caging cats separately, call superintendent Sunday before fair, building opens at 2 P.M.
-Cage decorations must be completed by 4 P.M.
-Decorated cages and educational exhibits will be on exhibit in the pavilion during the fair.
+Cage dimensions 54" W x 22" D x 22 1/2" H - moveable divider 27" on

+- Cat feels secure in covered cage. - If you are caging cats separately, call superintendent Sunday before fair. - Cage decorations must be completed by 4 P.M. - Decorated cages and educational exhibits will be on exhibit in the pavilion during the fair.

 Cage is judged as follows:

-• Appearance: visually attractive (10 points)

-• Catches and Holds Interest (10 points)

-• Display: clean, neat, suitable accessories (10 points)

-• Design: display clearly related to one central theme (10 points)

-• Creativity (10 points)

-• Originality (10 points)

-· Suitability of materials to each other for design and use (10 points)

-• Materials appropriate to meet the needs of the animal (15 points)

-• Overall finished product (15 points

-• Bonus Points if Fair Theme is incorporated (10 points)
+- Appearance: visually attractive (10 points) - Catches and Holds Interest (10 points) - Display: clean, neat, suitable accessories (10 - Design: display clearly related to one central theme (10 points) - Creativity (10 points) - Originality (10 points) - Suitability of materials to each other for design and use (10 points) - Materials appropriate to meet the needs of the anaimal (15 points) - Overall finished product (15 points) - Bonus Points if Fair Theme is incorporated (10 points)